Military spouses tell their stories

 “I went there, and I started crying.
 And I still see her, almost eight years later.
 She understood my problems, she helped me get the autism diagnosis for my older son.
 In 2012 when MJ was so depressed that he was shaking and could not function, I snuck him through the back door of her office, at Christmas.
 She started seeing him informally, and when he got closer to retirement in 2014, he realized he could let go and talk about what was going on.”

-I first learned about Jackson’s struggles with military family life on a Saturday morning last summer, during a meeting of the Veteran Spouse Network.
+Jackson shared her struggles with military family life on a Saturday morning in the summer of 2017, during a meeting of the Veteran Spouse Network.

 The brainchild of Elisa Borah, a research associate professor at the Steve Hicks School of Social Work, the Veteran Spouse Network creates connections among spouses of veterans across Texas, and between spouses and researchers like Borah, who seek to help military families.